mozilla/addon-sdk/packages/addon-kit/docs/page-mod.md

 Introduction
 ------------

-The module exports a constructor function, `PageMod`, and two other functions, `add` and `remove`.
+The module exports a constructor function `PageMod` which creates a new page modification (or "mod" for short).

-`PageMod` constructs a new page modification (mod).  `add` registers a page mod, activating it for the pages to which it applies.  `remove` unregisters a page mod, deactivating it.
+A page mod does not modify its pages until those pages are loaded or reloaded.
+In other words, if your add-on is loaded while the user's browser is open, the user will have to reload any open pages that match the mod for the mod to affect them.

+To stop a page mod from making any more modifications, call its `destroy` method.

 Examples
 --------